Sheldon Glashow: Personal life

 Glashow is married to Joan Shirley Alexander.
 They have four children.
-Lynn Margulis was Joan's sister, making Carl Sagan his former brother-in-law.
+Lynn Margulis, who was married to Carl Sagan, was Joan's sister.
 Daniel Kleitman, who was another doctoral student of Julian Schwinger, is also his brother-in-law, through Joan's other sister, Sharon.

-In 2003, he was one of 22 Nobel Laureates who signed the Humanist Manifesto.
+In 2003, Glashow was one of 22 Nobel Laureates who signed the Humanist Manifesto.
 Glashow has described himself as a "practising atheist" and a Democrat.

 Glashow is one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy’s Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.